cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

     *default:* 'https://get.helm.sh/helm-v3.6.0-linux-amd64.tar.gz'

     You can see Helm releases [here](https://github.com/helm/helm/releases) please use helm 3.6.X version.
-  * `max_sleep_time` - The time in seconds that the general manager can sleep while performing operations.
+  * `max_sleep_time` - The time in seconds that the helm process and child processes can sleep before they are killed as zombie processes.

     *type:* integer